Liamslost/MERN-furniture-store/README.md

 Has the ability to show all product categories, show all proudcts in a chosen category and then show a particular product by selecting a product ID.

-up next is to allow multiple currencies and measurement units.
+up next is to allow multiple currencies and measurement units with unit tests.